Setting up and running connectors

 password: password

-If Event Streams instance is secured with Transport Layer Security (TLS) authentication, use the following configuration:
+• If your Event Streams instance is secured with Transport Layer Security (TLS) certificates, specify the required client certificate and key, as follows:

 authentication: